-The Senior Olympics, known officially as the National Senior Games, hosts senior athletes from the United States and Canada to participate national competitions every other year.
-The minimum age of eligibility is 50 years, with the oldest participants being over 100 years old.
-These games allow seniors to remain active and competitive, pursue a sport they enjoy and optimize their health.
+The Senior Olympics, known officially as the National Senior Games, hosts senior athletes from the United States and Canada to participate in national competitions every other year.
+The minimum age of eligibility is 50 years old, with the oldest participants being over 100 years old.
+These senior games allow the elderly to remain active and competitive, pursue a sport they enjoy and optimize their health.

 The National Senior Games

 The National Senior Games is sponsored by the National Senior Games Association (NSGA).
 According to the NSGA:

 - Is a nonprofit organization and a member of the United States Olympic Committee